Types of Computer Storage Devices: Difference between Memory and Storage in Computers

 Simple Example:

-Suppose you run MS Word, which is installed/stored on your Computer.
-The CPU stores all the data related to MS Word in the RAM.
-Let’s assume the MS Word application takes around 200-300 MB of RAM to run, and you have 1 GB RAM.
-Hence, the program runs faster, without any lags.
+For example, when you run MS Word, which is installed on your computer, the CPU loads all the necessary data into RAM.
+If MS Word requires around 200-300 MB of RAM and you have 1 GB of RAM, the program runs smoothly without noticeable lag.

-Now suppose, you run the Adobe Premier app, which required 2 GB of RAM.
-As you have only 1 GB of RAM, the CPU needs to collect the remaining data from the Hard Disk, which slows down the process and performance.
+However, if you run Adobe Premiere, which needs 2 GB of RAM, but you only have 1 GB of RAM, the CPU has to retrieve the remaining data from the hard disk.
+This slows down the process and affects performance.

 Note that it is only an example to help you understand the concept.
 The values used in the above example are entirely random.